Ramón José Velásquez: Statesman

 During the dictatorship of Marcos Pérez Jiménez, Velásquez was jailed for a year for his role at the compilation of the Libro negro de la dictadura (Black book of dictatorship).
 The files of this book helped expose the crimes of the dictatorial period.

 In 1958, as Venezuela transitioned to democracy, Velásquez was elected to the Venezuelan Senate for the state of Tachira, and later to the Venezuelan Chamber of Deputies for the state of Miranda.

 He served as Secretary General (Chief of Staff) of the Presidency during the government of Rómulo Betancourt.
 After that, he was part of the National Congress.
 During Rafael Caldera's Presidential administration, Velásquez served as Minister of Communications from 1969 until 1971.
 From 1984 to 1987 he was President of the Comisión para la Reforma del Estado (COPRE), the Commission on the Reform of the State.
 Between 1989 and 1993, he chaired the "Comisión Presidencial para Asuntos Fronterizos con Colombia", Presidential Commission for border issues with Colombia (COPAF).
 At the time of his death, he was a board member of the New York-based Human Rights Foundation.

 President

 In 1993, as a result of the crisis produced by the impeachment of President Carlos Andrés Pérez, Congress appointed Velásquez President of the Republic, finishing the constitutional period in 1994.
 He served from 5 June 1993 to 2 February 1994.
 As a highly respected national figure there was general consensus around his name for such a task.
-In August Velásquez held an emergency meeting to respond to the tropical storm Bret's heavy damage that leaves at least 70 dead.
+In August Velásquez held an emergency meeting to respond to the tropical storm Bret's heavy damage that left at least 70 dead.
 About 1,400 workers and volunteers helped in rescue efforts after the mudslides struck Caracas and surrounding areas, assisted by Red Cross volunteers and 800 firefighters.
 Storm victims were temporarily housed at the Fuerte Tiuna army base.
 Roads were quickly cleared of debris and mud, although many were not reopened initially due to the threat for additional mudslides.